maxter97/stock-notifications/README.md

 ![image](https://github.com/user-attachments/assets/22be914a-e454-4988-be37-f6ed62b03aec)

 ### 5. Create Lambda function
-Create the function.
-Attach the newly created role.
+Create a new Lambda function.
+Choose python 3.xx as the runtime and x86_64 as the architecture.
+Attach the newly created role to it.
 ![Screenshot 2025-01-12 164536](https://github.com/user-attachments/assets/bf1db415-47ca-4ce1-84bd-dd1403129bce)

 ### 6. Create subscription for SNS topic and subscribe to it
-You can subsribe using email and/or SMS
+You can subscribe using email and/or SMS
 ![Screenshot 2025-01-12 163149](https://github.com/user-attachments/assets/fa33d1e1-fef5-423d-bc2f-f363de3c9ca6)
 ![Screenshot 2025-01-12 163157](https://github.com/user-attachments/assets/74ac425b-243e-4e27-8f8c-e8118dd726d9)
 Then you will recieve a message and have to confirm